AMalekB-Research/claims-evidence-upload-ux/README.md

 ## The Problem Statement

-Policyholders were failing to submit supporting evidence for their claims, inturn causing manual intervention by handlers, delayed settlements and increased operational costs.
+Policyholders were failing to submit supporting evidence for their claims, in turn causing manual intervention by handlers, delayed settlements and increased operational costs.
 Despite being willing and cooperative.
 This was not a motivation problem — it was a process design problem.